 Wildlife enthusiasts wanting a taste of India's culture will love this combination of safari and exploring Rajasthan off the beaten track.
 One of India’s first and prime Project Tiger reserves, Ranthambore is the obvious place to look for tiger.
 This former private royal hunting ground is quickly and comfortably reached by car or train from Delhi.

 Travelling west, after bird watching on the lakes at Shahpura, the plains of Jawai studded with gigantic smooth granite hills provide the perfect habitat for leopard.
-Staying in a luxurious tented camp you track them by jeep and on foot aided by tribal Rabari herder.
+Staying in a luxurious tented camp you track them by jeep and on foot aided by tribal Rabari herders.

 Finally, making a camel safari and crossing the wilderness of the vast Thar Desert the trip ends in the fabled golden city and frontier town of Jaisalmer.